Aitia-IIOT/ah5-docs-java-spring/docs/help/tutorials/mosquitto-mqtt-broker.md

 openssl rsa -in private.key -out private.key
 ```

-**At the end of this process your mosquitto configuration file should contain something similar:**
+**At the end of this process your Mosquitto configuration file should contain something similar:**

 ```
 cafile /path/to/ca.crt